 It was 1998 and the internet was “new”.
 After creating my first website, I created a daily web-log.
 Web-logs were initially about updates to the website, so folks could see the history.
 It wasn’t long before the web-logs became blogs.
 Because I loved words, I soon joined in.
-I wrote about file5951239550691daily life, seeking balance while working full time, managing children and trying to keep my marriage together.
+I wrote about daily life, seeking balance while working full time, managing children and trying to keep my marriage together.
 The blogging community was small back then.

 Blogging wasn’t in vogue.
 We didn’t write because we were focused on building our “platform”.
 And it wasn’t about business – it was personal.
 We wrote because we needed to share our stories.
 We wrote because we needed to connect, be seen and be heard.
 I made friends through my blog.
 We didn’t have comments, so we communicated via email and on the phone.
 To this day, I am friends with people I met in the early days.
 I wrote daily and hand-coded my blog in the early days.
 I had tried Blogger, but it wasn’t consistently up.
 I bought my first domain and migrated to hosted service.
 Eventually, I migrated to B2 and because I wanted to service the needs of other bloggers, I created website themes for them.Writing allowed me to begin to understand who I was and what made me tick.
 Writing helped me work things out.